Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 7Why Icing Is Unhealthy for Dogs

 So, icing isn’t a food that benefits dogs.
-Due to having large amounts of sugar and other unhealthy ingredients, it’s best for dogs to avoid eating it altogether.
+Due to having large amounts of sugar and other unhealthy ingredients, dogs should avoid eating it altogether.

 cake with mixed berries